 In 2004 our still was built to Matthew’s design by a local boilermaker.
 Our first distillation was done in November 2004 with wonderful results.
 One of our first distillation batches (Lavandula angustifolia ‘Swampy’) won first prize at the 2005 TALGA conference oil competition.
 At the 2006 TALGA conference oil competition the same variety Lavandula angustifolia ‘Swampy’ won 3rd prize.
 We were thrilled with both of these results.
 In 2007 our Lavandula angustifolia ‘Maillette’ won first prize at the TALGA conference.
 2008 saw us once again win the annual lavender oil competition with our distillation of Lavandula angustifolia ‘Bee’.
 Continuous plantings throughout 2009, 2010 & 2011 will see our plantings cover approximately 1- 1 ½ hectares.
 These plantings currently include the following varieties – Lavandula angustifolia – ‘Bee’, ‘Maillette’, ‘Swampy’ Lavandula intermedia – ‘Riverina Thomas’, ‘Margaret Rocky Hall’, ‘Grosso’.

-Currently (early 2013) we are going through a massive replanting and rearrange of our lavender plantings.
+In early 2013 we went through a massive replanting and rearrange of our lavender plantings.
 This replanting is due to massive losses incurred from a combination of weather, age of plants and disease.
 However we are determined not to give up and are undertaking a fresh look at our farm layout and management.
 This is a work in progress and will be undertaken in the next 12 months.

 January 2014 – 1000 new plants are in.
 Intermedias are doing very well but angustifolias are suffering and we have had more losses.
 Days of 43 degrees has not helped the situation.
 We believe they are suffering from some sort of fungal disease so spraying, praying and pruning of these varieties and just maybe we can beat it.